 2023 Long-Term Equity Incentive Awards.
 The first table below sets forth the number of time-based restricted shares granted to the NEOs for 2023 as well as the minimum and maximum number of performance-based shares that may vest.
 Vesting of performance-based share awards is based on two criteria: the Company's TSR relative to a published index of industry peers over the applicable performance period and the Company's ROIC over the same three-year performance period relative to the Company's projected three-year average of ROIC.
 The tables also set forth the fair value of the shares on the date of grant.
-With respect to the annual 2023 grants awarded to the NEOs, the grant-date fair value of the time-based restricted stock and ROIC performance-based shares are not eligible for and do not receive dividends while such shares remain unvested.
+With respect to the annual 2023 grants awarded to the NEOs, the grant-date fair value of the time-based restricted stock and ROIC performance-based shares and is based on the closing price of the Company's Stock on the date prior to the date of grant, as adjusted to take into account that holders of unvested shares are not eligible for and do not receive dividends while such shares remain unvested.
 For time-based restricted stock, the grant-date fair value is \$81.04.
 For ROIC performance-based shares, the grant-date fair value is \$80.33.
 The grant-date fair value of the TSR performance-based shares is \$93.32 and is based on a Monte Carlo valuation model.